-In this post: A free pattern for a full felt breakfast loaded with play food scrambled eggs, felt fried eggs, bacon, and Felt waffles!
+In this post: A free pattern for a full felt breakfast- loaded with fluffy fake scrambled eggs, felt fried eggs, felt bacon, and felt waffles!

-(scroll to the bottom of this post for part two: bacon and fried eggs!)
+(scroll to the bottom of this post for part two: felt bacon and fried eggs!)

 In a Hurry?

 Click Here to Skip to the Video Tutorial